Writing your first Django app, part 2¶

 Wait a minute. <Question: Question object> is, utterly, an unhelpful representation of this object.
 Let’s fix that by editing the Question model (in the polls/models.py file) and adding a __str__() method to both Question and Choice:

-from django.db import models class Question(models.Model): # ... def __str__(self): # __unicode__ on Python 2 return self.question_text class Choice(models.Model): # ... def __str__(self): # __unicode__ on Python 2 return self.choice_text
+from django.db import models from django.utils.encoding import python_2_unicode_compatible @python_2_unicode_compatible # only if you need to support Python 2 class Question(models.Model): # ... def __str__(self): return self.question_text @python_2_unicode_compatible # only if you need to support Python 2 class Choice(models.Model): # ... def __str__(self): return self.choice_text

 It’s important to add __str__() methods to your models, not only for your own convenience when dealing with the interactive prompt, but also because objects’ representations are used throughout Django’s automatically-generated admin.